rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 2

 ### purchase
-- Used by modules: tm_input_operations, purchase
+- Used by modules: purchase, tm_input_operations
 - Files: 2
 - Functions using this table:
   - add_purchase in puvi-backend/puvi-backend-main/modules/purchase.py